Cartoons are doing what so many could not: Unifying Muslims across the globe.

 But I ask: Would Muslims express an equal amount of outrage had the Prophet been shown in a positive light based on his teachings, perhaps instructing a would-be terrorist not to kill innocents?

 Probably not.
-Yes, there might have been some disappointment over the depiction of the Prophet, but it wouldn?t be anywhere near what we?re seeing now.
+Yes, there might have been some disappointment over the depiction of the Prophet(P), but it would not be anywhere near what we are seeing now.

 As a journalist, I truly value our freedom of expression and as my colleagues on this message board know, I attempt to stand by that principle whenever possible.